Deep Learning in the Sequence Space: Algorithm and illustrative application

 \paragraph{Updating the neural network parameters} We update the parameters using the ADAM optimizer \citep[][]{kingma2014adam}, which is a variant of gradient descent.
 The update rule implied by vanilla gradient descent is given by

-The ADAM optimizer modifies the equation \eqref{eq:sgd_vanilla} by introducing a parameter-specific adaptive learning rates rather than using a single constant learning rate for all parameters.
+The ADAM optimizer modifies the equation \eqref{eq:sgd_vanilla} by introducing parameter-specific adaptive learning rates rather than using a single constant learning rate for all parameters.

-\paragraph{Sampling the most relevant state-history pairs} To generate a dataset $\mathcal{D}$ of state-history pairs, we closely follow the ergodic simulation scheme used in the \emph{DEQN} algorithm of \cite{azinovic2022deep}.
-We start the simulation with a random sample of initial exogenous and endogenous states, and the simulate exogenous states using their stochastic process, and evolve endogenous states using the current approximation of the policy function.
-Relative to the original \emph{DEQN} method, our algorithm additionally keeps track of truncated shock histories over the simulation.
+\paragraph{Sampling the most relevant state-history pairs} To generate a dataset $\mathcal{D}$ of state-history pairs, we closely follow the ergodic simulation scheme used in the DEQN algorithm.
+We start the simulation with a random sample of initial exogenous and endogenous states, and then simulate exogenous states using their stochastic process, and evolve endogenous states using the current approximation of the policy functions.
+Relative to the original DEQN method, our algorithm additionally keeps track of truncated shock histories.
 This is important because we use the truncated histories of shocks as neural network inputs.
-A key advantage of using truncated shock histories as network input is that their distribution does not change over the training, as it is pinned-down by model primitives, \emph{i.e.} shock distributions, rather than by policy functions.
+A key advantage of using truncated shock histories as network input is that their distribution does not change during the training, as it is pinned-down by model primitives, \emph{i.e.} shock distributions, rather than by policy functions.